vikki197/cricbuzz-scrapper/README.md

 2023matchfacts.py gets additional match related info like win margin, date, teams batted in which innings etc.

 autoscrapper2023 is the core which reads the excel generated from get_match_id.
-For every game, ithe code will get ball by ball data and write into an excel file with the game id being the name of the excel file
+For every game, ithe code will get ball by ball data and write into an excel file with the game id being the name of the excel file.

+All such excel files can be stored in desired folder.
+By Combining all files into a single file by merger.py code, we get ball by ball data of every game played in an IPL season